 What is cardiac catheterization?

-In cardiac catheterization (often called cardiac cath), your doctor puts a very small,
+In cardiac catheterization (or cath), your doctor puts a very small, flexible, hollow

 Your doctor can guide the catheter into the coronary arteries and inject contrast

 dye to check blood flow through them.
-(The coronary arteries are the vessels that
+The coronary arteries are the vessels that carry

-carry blood to the heart muscle.)
+blood to the heart muscle.
 This is called coronary angiography.

 These are some of the other procedures that may be done during or after a cardiac